jacobshumate/auto-job-scraper/README.md

 The `config.json` file contains the configuration options for the scraper and the web interface.
 Below is a description of each option:

 - `proxies`: (Optional) The proxy settings for the requests library.
 Set the `http` and `https` keys with the appropriate proxy URLs.
-- `headers`: The headers to be sent with the requests.
-Set the `User-Agent` key with a valid user agent string.
-If you don't know your user agen, google "my user agent" and it will show it.
+- `headers`: Randomized rotating headers to be sent with the requests.
 It's best to have multiple to avoid detection.
 - `OpenAI_API_KEY`: Your OpenAI API key.
 You can get it from your OpenAI dashboard.
 - `OpenAI_Model`: The name of the OpenAI model to use for cover letter generation.
 GPT-4 family of models produces best results, but also the most expensive one.
 - `resume_path`: Local path to your resume in PDF format (only PDF is supported at this time).
 For best results it's advised that your PDF resume is formatted in a way that's easy for the AI to parse.
 Use a single column format, avoid images.
 You may get unpredictable results if it's in a two-column format.